revelsi/reachy2_code_generation/README.md

 - **Iterative Refinement**: Use feedback to improve your requests
 - **Check Robot Status**: Confirm robot connectivity before execution

-## Example Requests

-Here are some effective requests to get started:

-1. **Basic Movement**: "Move the right arm to position x=0.3, y=0.2, z=0.1"
-2. **Sequential Actions**: "Turn the head to the right, wait 2 seconds, then look left"
-3. **Timed Movements**: "Wave the left arm up and down 3 times over a period of 5 seconds"
-4. **Coordinated Motion**: "Make the robot nod while waving its right hand"
-5. **Complex Interactions**: "Look for a red object, point at it with the right hand, and say 'I found it'"

 ## Advanced Configuration

 ### Refreshing the SDK Documentation